badlydr4wn/chat-prefixes/README.md

 # Sydney Roleplay - Chat Prefixes
 Copy and paste these before any message you want to make official.
 Prefixes automatically start on the line prior to your actually chat message.

+---

+# Detailed Versions
+Detailed versions should only be used for very short messages, as they take up most of the message space.

 ## 👑 Leadership Team
 > <font size="2"><font color="#86cafe">[LEADERSHIP]</font></b></font><br />
 Hello